Donaldson17/Code-Challenge-1/README.md

 # Code-Challenge-1

 Welcome!
-This project has three simple tools to help with everyday life in Kenya:
+This project has three simple ways or tools to help you.

 ## 1. Boda Fare Calculator
 - **File:** [`bodaFareCalculator/fare.js`](bodaFareCalculator/fare.js)